 In smaller district energy systems, large-scale water tanks can be used for seasonal storage, when the desired storage capacity is too small to necessitate e.g. a pit thermal energy storage (cf. Seasonal Heat Storage, chapter 60).
-For storages up to approx. 10,000 m storage volume, steel tanks have generally proven to be more cost-effective than e.g. small-scale pit heat storages.
+For storages up to approx. 10,000 m3 storage volume, steel tanks have generally proven to be more cost-effective than e.g. small-scale pit heat storages.

-N.A.
+Regulation ability and other system services N.A.